List of ambassadors of the United Kingdom to Albania

-The Ambassador of the United Kingdom to Albania is the United Kingdom's foremost diplomatic representative in the Republic of Albania.
+The ambassador of the United Kingdom to Albania is the United Kingdom's foremost diplomatic representative in the Republic of Albania.

-The Treaty of London (1913) recognised the independence of Albania and the Principality of Albania was established in February 1914, but due to World War I and subsequent repercussions, the UK did not establish diplomatic relations until after the League of Nations recognized Albania in December 1920 and an invasion by Yugoslavia which withdrew in November 1921.
+The Treaty of London (1913) recognised the independence of Albania and the Principality of Albania was established in February 1914, but due to World War I and subsequent repercussions, the UK did not establish diplomatic relations until after the League of Nations recognised Albania in December 1920 and an invasion by Yugoslavia which withdrew in November 1921.

 In the early years of the Albanian state, diplomatic missions were located in Durazzo (Durrës) and a British Legation was set up there.
-The embassy in the capital, Tirana, exists only since diplomatic relations were re-established in 1991 after a long break.
+The embassy in the capital, Tirana, has existed only since diplomatic relations were re-established in 1991 after a long break.